Course Outline

 Requirements

-- Basic understanding of Linux command line operations
+- Basic knowledge of Linux command line for government

-- Platform and operations engineers responsible for government IT infrastructure
+- Platform and operations engineers in government agencies

 - DevOps practitioners implementing OpenShift-based pipelines for government projects